AveroLLC/reporting-api-exercise/README.md

 ## API Bugs
 If you are reading this then you are one of the first people to do this code exercise and there are probably bugs in the API!

-If you come across a bug, please help us out and [file an issue](https://github.com/AveroLLC/reporting-api-exercise/issues).
+If you come across a bug, please help us out and [file an issue](https://github.com/AveroLLC/reporting-api-exercise/issues), or contact your recruiter directly.

 # POS API DOCUMENTATION